CMU-Heinz-95702/Lab11-Threads/README.md

 4. Remove all of the synchronization from the code.
 Remove the "synchronized (resourceX)" coding.
 What do you see when you run the program?

-## :checkered_flag: **This is the checkpoint for this lab.
-Show the running program and your answers to the questions to the TA.**

 # **Part 2 Isolation**